-- Amending incorrect details
+- Amending incorrect detail

-Paying the debt in full within a month
+Paying the CCJ within a month

 The CCJ does not get automatically removed on making full payment to your creditor; the responsibility is left to the creditor to make the court aware that you have done so.

 You will need to provide proof of the full balance of payment and you will be required to pay a fee of £15.

 Paying the debt in full after 30 days

-If you cannot manage to repay the debt in full within the initial 30-day period but settle the debt in due course then you will be awarded a certificate of satisfaction.
+If you cannot manage to repay the debt in full within the initial 30-day period but pay the CCJ in due course then you will be awarded a certificate of satisfaction.

-A satisfied CCJ will be viewed as a more favourable outcome with future creditors and may make credit slightly easier to acquire.
+A satisfied CCJ will be viewed as a more favourable outcome with future creditors than an unsatisfied CCJ, and may make credit slightly easier to acquire.

-Setting aside the CCJ
+Set aside the CCJ

-If you don’t believe that you owe the money set about in the CCJ via any legal or associated justifiable reason; for example, the debt isn’t yours, the details of the loan or loan amount were incorrect, the original claim was sent to the wrong address or you didn’t receive it for any other acceptable reason.
+Reasons you might want to set aside include if the debt isn’t yours, the details of the loan or loan amount were incorrect, the original claim was sent to the wrong address, or you didn’t receive it for any other acceptable reason.